spockframework/spock/CONTRIBUTING.md

 * Helping to improve the [reference documentation](http://docs.spockframework.org) [(source)](https://github.com/spockframework/spock/tree/groovy-1.8/docs)
 * Fixing open issues listed in the [issue tracker](http://issues.spockframework.org)
 * Proposing, discussing, and implementing new features
-* Designing a Spock logo and/or website (disclaimer: our expectations are high)
+* Designing a Spock logo and/or website (disclaimer: our expectations are high on this one)

 All forms of contribution are very much appreciated.

 ## Communication

 Good communication makes a big difference.
-That's why we would love to hear from you!
+We are always eager to listen, reflect, and discuss.
 Don't hesitate to get in touch via the [issue tracker](http://issues.spockframework.org), [user forum](http://forum.spockframework.org), or [dev forum](http://dev.forum.spockframework.org).
 Choose whatever medium feels most appropriate.

 ## Contributing Code/Docs